duke-malaria-collaboratory/DiscovR/_episodes/05-r-markdown.md

 > {: .language-r}
 >
 > <img src="../fig/rmd-05-unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" width="612" style="display: block; margin: auto;" />
-> Another solution is to use only one filter command and separate the two true/false statements with an ampersand (`&`), which means that you want to exclude both China and India:
+> Another solution is to use only one filter command and separate the two true/false statements with an ampersand (`&`) or comma (`,`), which means that you want to exclude both China and India:
 >
 > ~~~
 > smoking %>%